openphacts/ops-docker/README.md

 Download this `ops-platform-setup` repository from the `master` branch:

     curl -L https://github.com/openphacts/ops-docker/archive/master.tar.gz | tar xzv
-    cd ops-docker
+    cd ops-docker-master

 You can also use the above to upgrade the `ops-docker` download, but this would overwrite any changes you have made to `docker-compose.yml`.
+Therefore you should put your edits in `docker-compose.override.yml` instead.

-Now make sure you are in the equivalent of the `ops-docker` folder and run:
+Now make sure you are in the equivalent of the `ops-docker-master` folder and run:

     sudo docker-compose pull